- About Us

-Margot immigrated to the United States in the 1960s and has been an active speaker in the community for more than 30 years.
+Margot immigrated to the United States in the 1960s and was an active speaker in the community for more than 30 years.
 In 2009 Margot’s story was published in the book Margot 47574: The Story of an Auschwitz Survivor.
 As told by Sharma L. Wolff and Carol L. Miller, Ph.D. by Pressworks, Inc. based in Plymouth, MN.
-For information on the book contact CHGS.

 Ruth Margo DeWilde's testimony is available at the University of Minnesota through the Visual History Archive developed by the USC Shoah Foundation institute for Visual History and Education (Also known as the Shoah Project).
 Visit the Visual History Archive website for more information.